mxdws/prettystatic11/posts/2020-07-14-how-to-read-excel-files-with-python-xlrd.md

 I LOVE Excel.
 For many years, in many jobs, I've used it to do all kinds of things.
 I've always said that it is because I am inherently lazy that I spend a lot of time using the power of Excel to do all my work for me.
 If my boss wanted me to take a load of data and produce a report, then I would just employ Excel to consume the data and have another worksheet working hard to turn it in to something presentable, while I pretend that I'm working really hard.

-But there are some occaisions where it's too hard to hack around limitations of Excel (and VBA) and you need to do a bit more heavy lifting.
+But there are some occasions where it's too hard to hack around limitations of Excel (and VBA) and you need to do a bit more heavy lifting.
 That's where Python can help, and in particular, a Python package called `xlrd`

 There are other ways to read Excel files using Python, e.g. with Pandas, but I may well cover those in separate articles.